 The settlements data were created by the Indonesia Agriculture DEVELOP team due to the lack of data in the region.
 Points were made within ArcGIS online based upon the settlements indicated by ArcGIS Online “Imagery with Labels” basemap.
 These points were exported and verified within ArcGIS Desktop.

 A basemap of Central Kalimantan, Indonesia, was created with pan-sharpened images gathered by Landsat 8 OLI from 2012-2016.
-Landsat 8 images were downloaded from the GLOVIS interface and chosen based on date and percent cloud cover.
+Landsat 8 images were downloaded from USGS GLOVIS interface and chosen based on date and percent <20% cloud cover.
 This layer was used for visualization.
-These images have a resolution of 1 arc second.
+These images have a spatial resolution of 1 arc-second.

 Data Processing